-Get Ready For The Bruises
+Get Ready For The Pole Bruises

 Even people who have been pole dancing for years still get bruises when they try new moves – the body just needs time to get used to it.

-Ask Lots Of Questions
+Ask Lots of Questions

 These tips can really mean the difference between getting the move there and then or struggling for weeks on end.
-Your instructor is there to help you learn so think of them as a pole dance resource.
+Your instructor is there to help you learn, so think of them as a pole dance resource.

-It is important to remember that your instructor was once new to pole dance and although they may be able to show you lots and lots of moves, they were once a beginner too.
-Why not think of it as motivation?
-If your instructor is that good, you will be too!
+It is important to remember that your instructor was once new to pole dance and although they may be able to show you lots and lots of moves, they were once new to pole dance too, and also struggled with beginner pole moves.

 Immerse Yourself In The World Of Pole Dance

 Make friends with the people in your class, research moves on the internet, watch or go to competitions.
 There are so many pole dancers out there, so get busy and find them! 🙂